This guide explains how to set up your environment for developing on Helm.

 We use Git for our version control system.
 The

-master branch is the
+main branch is the home of

-home of the current development candidate.
+the current development candidate.
 Releases are tagged.

 We accept changes to the code via GitHub Pull Requests (PRs).
 One workflow for doing this is as follows: